 E-commerce, or electronic commerce, encompasses the digital buying and selling of goods and services, a concept that has undergone significant transformation since its inception.
 While the foundations of e-commerce were laid as early as the 1970s with the development of Electronic Data Interchange (EDI), which enabled businesses to electronically exchange documents like invoices and purchase orders, the public embrace of online shopping emerged much later.
-The 1990s marked a turning point with the advent of web-based marketplaces such as Amazon and eBay, which introduced consumers to the convenience of browsing and purchasing products from home.
+The 1990s marked a turning point with the advent of web-based marketplaces such as Amazon and eBay, which introduced consumers to the convenience of browsing and purchasing products from proliferation of smartphones led to the rise of mobile commerce (m-commerce), enabling consumers to shop on the go.
+The 2010s brought another major shift with the rise of social commerce, where platforms like Facebook Marketplace, Instagram Shopping, and TikTok Shop began blurring the lines between social media engagement and e-commerce.

 Throughout the following decades, key milestones further shaped the landscape of digital commerce.
 In 1984, California's Electronic Commerce Act established a legal framework for online transactions, offering early legitimacy to the concept.
-By the early 2000s, the proliferation of smartphones led to the rise of mobile commerce (m-commerce), enabling consumers to shop on the go.
-The 2010s brought another major shift with the rise of social commerce, where platforms like Facebook Marketplace, Instagram Shopping, and TikTok Shop began blurring the lines between social media engagement and e-commerce.
+By the early 2000s, the

 In Pakistan, the e-commerce ecosystem remained relatively dormant until the mid-2010s.
 It began to accelerate following the rollout of 3G and 4G mobile networks, increased smartphone penetration, and the rise of digital payment systems.
-Platforms such as Daraz, Alibaba (after acquiring Daraz in 2018), and homegrown startups like Airlift, Bazaar, and Tajir played a pivotal role in familiarizing both sellers and consumers with online trade.
-Government initiatives like the National e-Commerce Policy and State Bank's framework for digital payments have further supported this growth.
+Platforms such as Daraz, Alibaba (after acquiring Daraz in 2018), and homegrown startups like Airlift, Bazaar, and Tajir played a pivotal role in familiarizing both sellers and consumers with online Government initiatives like the National e-Commerce Policy and State Bank's framework for digital payments have further supported this growth.